florian/xStore/readme.md

 targeted at web apps.
 It has a [cookie.js](https://github.com/js-coder/cookie.js) like interface.
 Some facts:

-- The minified version is 1.5 KiB large, just 0.8 KiB if minified and gzipped.
+- The minified version is 2.0 KiB large, 0.87 KB if minified and gzipped.
 - It has no dependencies.
 - You can store any kind of data with lostorage.js: Booleans, numbers, strings, arrays and plain objects.
 With the usual `localStorage` you can just read strings.